luvisiki/SmartCar_4wd_Vision/RaspberryPI 4B SmartCar Develop document.md

-# Step four:using camera to follow the line in Map
+# Step four:using camera to trace the line in Map

 ##  Algorithem in tracking line